francescacairoli/AdvProgrExam/c++/REPORT.md

 The Node's key is set as constant in order to prevent any user to modify its value and thus corrupt the inner structure of the tree.
 A node contains three pointers: one points to its parent node and the remaining two point to its children.
 For the pointers to children nodes we used the *unique_ptr* class defined in the standard library.
 We expect this choice to facilitate the management of the memory and to improve the consistence of the operations on the tree.
+In fact, pointers can be problematic, in particular during node deletion: we don't want to leave behind any orphan node, which causes memory leaks and dangling references.
+A unique_ptr holds a pointer to an object and deletes this object when the unique_ptr<> object is deleted.
+In addition, unique pointers allow to use the move semantics.

 BST has three member variables:
 - **root** which is a private unique pointer to its root node,